ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 and the game will continue.
 For the restart button the game is unpaused and the current scene is reloaded thus resetting any progress done.
 As for the quit, it will take the player back to main menu.
 For the blured background of the pause menu a ColorRect was used with a shader to give the blured effect.
-The whole pause
+The whole pause menu scene was added to the autoscrolling camera since the camera which allowed it to be in view of the camera at all times when the player pressed pause.

 ### In-Game UI